home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

  - v3.0
  - v2.3

- - Devices supported are Floor, Lisa, nd Tom
+ - Devices supported are Floor, Lisa, and Tom
- - Koen and Plug support coming soon - note a Koen always comes with a plug (the active part)
+ - Koen and Plug support coming soon - note a Koen always comes with a Plug (the active part)

 Anna (thermostat):